nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Prerequisite

 Make sure you have Java `11` installed on your computer by typing `java --version` from your terminal.
-Output should be something similar to below's.
+The output should be something similar to:

 ![Java 11](images/java-11.png)